usgs/wdfn-blog/content/api_catalog.md

 For purposes of this article we define the following conventions:[^semantics]
 - *API.*  A collection of web services whose input parameters and output formats are well-documented, allowing systems to integrate USGS water data.
-In the case of new flagship APIs, input parameters and output formats are *both* defined by open standards.
-For older web APIs, only output formats were defined as open standards; input parameters were USGS-specific.
+Output formats always can be some open-standard format, but input parameters may or may not conform to an open standard.
 - *Endpoint.*  A Web URL that accepts input parameters and outputs data in some machine-friendly format (_i.e.,_ not HTML).
 Input parameters and output formats are not necessarily well-documented.
 The most basic way to provide water data on the Web, it was not designed to be an automated API.